Robinson Secondary School: Ensembles and Offerings

+Achievements and Recognitions

+Robinson's music ensembles have been recognized at state, national, and international levels.
+The marching band frequently competes in the Virginia Marching Band Cooperative (VMBC) and Bands of America (BOA) events.
+Robinson has been recognized as a "Thirty Year Virginia Honor Band", earning a membership in the VBODA Hall of Fame.
+The Robinson Symphonic Band has appeared at five VMEA state conferences, one ASBDA convention, four National Concert Band Festivals and the Midwest Band and Orchestra Clinic.
+Many students earn placements in District, Regional, and All-State Honor Ensembles.
+Robinson also attended the 79th annual Midwest Clinic.

 Athletics

 LSD scandal

 In 1991, Robinson was the center of an LSD trafficking scandal in which a drug ring sold more than 100,000 doses of LSD over two years.
 The ring was exposed when a 16-year-old Robinson student shot and wounded a Fairfax police officer.
 In the course of the investigation it was revealed that six Robinson and Lake Braddock graduates were receiving large quantities of the drug through the mail.
 One of the men who was facing the harshest penalties faked suicide and fled the area, only to be caught two years later in St. Louis and sentenced to 24 years in prison with no possibility of parole.